Learn about our ESDL Family

 Graduate Student

-Yuhang is a fourth-year graduate student in the Early Social Development Lab.
+Yuhang is a sixth-year graduate student in the Early Social Development Lab.
 She earned her bachelor’s degree in Psychology from Beijing Normal University and her master’s degree in Human Development from Cornell University.
 She is interested in children’s social cognition and behavior in an unequal world.
 Specifically, her research examines how children’s prosociality and trust are shaped by their experiences of inequality.
 She is also interested in how children’s beliefs about social groups influence their understanding of fairness and inequality, as well as how these beliefs and behaviors are shaped by cultural socialization.

 Contact Yuhang: [email protected]

 Sophie Clayton